-In addition to coaching storytelling for business professionals to shine, Melissa Reaves appears regularly at storytelling venues, sharing personal stories that match a theme thrown to the storytellers.
+In addition to coaching storytelling for business professionals to shine, Melissa Reaves performs regularly at storytelling venues, sharing personal stories that match a theme thrown to the storytellers.
 Take a peek at her work.

 Seeing your parents to the end of their golden years was a gift and also a time of stress as the adult child.
 We're not taught how to reverse this role, especially when dementia enters the picture.
 This story was part of my journey with two people I loved dearly.
 Some adult language present.
-This story won The Moth Story Slam on NYE, 2020.
+This (Comedic/Dramatic) story won The Moth Story Slam on NYE, 2020.

 The following story was recorded at The Moth, Bloedel Hall St. Marks, Seattle, WA on June 21st, 2019.
 Melissa Reaves finds herself working out at a hotel gym when President Obama walks in.
 Although a little star-struck, she couldn't let the moment pass by without aiming for a heart to heart with POTUS 44.